 Coughing, wheezing, and breathlessness are among the most common sleep issues for people with asthma.
-According to a 2014 study, up to 90 percent of people with asthma report some wheezing or coughing at night.
+According to The Sleep Foundation, 75% of people with asthma wake up at least once nightly due to their symptoms.
 This is called nocturnal asthma.

-I’ve experienced one, if not all, of these issues at one time or another.
+I’ve experienced many of these issues at one time or another.
 It’s usually caused by asthma triggers, illness, or stress.
 It’s not uncommon to wake up feeling groggy in the morning or tired throughout the day.
 It’s easy to chalk it up to a bad night’s sleep, but it may be more than that.

 Recognizing how asthma affects your sleep is the first step in learning how to cope and get a more restful night.
 So, how can you manage to get a good night’s rest if you have asthma?
 Let’s dive into that here.